 The Nurse Faculty Task Force is made up of deans, directors, educators and stakeholders who are committed to ensuring that Oregon’s nursing programs have the teachers necessary to provide quality education to Oregon’s nursing students.
-Following the release of OCN’s Oregon’s Nurse Faculty Workforce – 2014 Update report, the task force began meeting to discuss ways to address the nurse faculty shortage.
+Following the release of OCN’s Oregon’s Nurse Faculty Workforce – 2014 Update report, the task force began meeting to discuss ways to address the nurse educator shortage.

 Interested in joining the Task Force?
 Contact Kelley Ilic at email@example.com.